 This site is dedicated to the history of portable watches, essentially covering the 16th until the end of the 19th century.
 You can see examples of pocket watches and single movements of the respective time periods.

 Most watches and movements shown are either of English, French or Swiss or origin and are in private collections.
 Some pictures showing single or groups of watches are taken from public collections or the net and are marked as such.

 Our presentation of examples resuming only one part of the history of watchmaking stops at the end of the 19th century.
 In our view the application of the keyless mechanism for rewinding watches was the last revolutionary addition to watch engineering.
-During the 20th century minor improvements like size reduction, the re-introduction of the bracelet (creating the wristwatch, invented by Abraham – Louis Breguet: Ordered by the Queen of Naples, finished 21.12.1812, No. 2639), the use of precise machines and highly specialized materials for watch parts made the watches more stable, water resistant, lighter and more versatile, but the basic constructions and horological principles are still the same.
+During the 20th century minor improvements like size reduction, the re-introduction of the bracelet (creating the wristwatch, its development attributed to Abraham – Louis Breguet: Ordered by the Queen of Naples, finished 21.12.1812, No. 2639), the use of precise machines and highly specialized materials for watch parts made the watches more stable, water resistant, lighter and more versatile, but the basic constructions and horological principles are still the same.

 The only further revolution in horology worth wile discussing from our point of view is the development and refinement of the quartz watch, especially with the appearance of ‘Swatch’ which saved the Swiss watch industry in the early 1980ies.